seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 and thus comprised a very precise test class, and thus very effective test cases for each method and the overall system under test.
 Overall, the initial mutation scores for both Range and DataUtilities was relatively high, indicating initially adequate test classes, and the test classes following some additional test cases achieved near 100% effectiveness in killing mutants, indicating a strong set of test cases.
 Range now has a mutation score of 79% an increase of 11%, DataUtilites now has a mutation score of 94% an increase of 6%.
 DataUtilites did not manage to acheive the 10% desired increase, however, a mutation score of 94% is very high and due to the limitations of time a true exhastive testing would not be feasable.

 ![](media/Final-PIT-Summary.png)
 Figure 2.
 The Final PIT summary

+To note: the Range mutation score is much lower due to the presence of lots of mutations which cannot actually be fixed (like post incrementation of a return value).
+This means that there is a maximum improvement we could do.

 # A discussion on the effect of equivalent mutants on mutation score accuracy
 The presence of equivalent mutations has an impact on the quantitative mutation score accuracy for mutation testing.